ICC21 Post-Meeting Overview

 Individual ICC21 Submitted papers were posted as slides and videos on the ICC website for viewing by paid attendees up through the end of March 2021.
 A total of 67 papers were posted on the site, 40 of which had accompanying videos.
 In addition, the slides and videos of the four Plenary talks and four Panel Discussions were also posted.
 Registration ended December 10 with a total of 161 registrants from around the world (Click for a summary of attendees).

 A total of 62 formal written manuscripts covering the details of the Author's work were submitted and are available NOW under the Past Proceedings tab of this website.
-Our hard-cover proceedings book Cryocoolers 21, will be shipped to paid attendees in the May-June 2021 timeframe.ICC21 Best Student Paper Awards
+Our hard-cover proceedings book Cryocoolers 21, was shipped to paid attendees the first week of July 2021.ICC21 Best Student Paper Awards

 This conference, the Best Student Paper was selected as: